kavimathi26-2001/sparksbank01/README.md

-# sparksbank01
+# THE CO-OPERATIVE BANK
 I have created this webpage for the sparks internship.
-# THE CO-OPERATIVE BANK Graduate Rotational Internship Program- The Sparks Foundation  This project is done as a part of The Sparks Foundation Internship
+THE CO-OPERATIVE BANK Graduate Rotational Internship Program- The Sparks Foundation  This project is done as a part of The Sparks Foundation Internship
 #GRIPAUGUST2021
+## DOMAIN:
-## DOMAIN:   Web Development
+Web Development
-## TASK:   Basic Banking System  I have developed a web application for a Basic Banking Sytem for my web development project.
+## TASK:   Basic Banking System
+I have developed a web application for a Basic Banking Sytem for my web development project.
 ## Technologies Used
 ![HTML](https://img.shields.io/badge/frontend-html-orange.svg?logo=html5&style=flat-square)
 ![CSS](https://img.shields.io/badge/frontend-css-yellowgreen.svg?logo=css3&style=flat-square)